cmahnke/observer-hugo/README.md

 ### Example

 ```
 {{< quote quote="This domain is for use in illustrative examples in documents.
-You may use this domain in literature without prior coordination or asking for permission." link="https://example.com/" >}}
+You may use this domain in literature without prior coordination or asking for permission." link="https://example.com/" from="Max Mustermann" >}}
 ```

 ### Arguments